 4. Interact with others

 I am naturally an introvert and find social interactions to be at the very end of my priority list.
 The reality of moving abroad is that it requires this.
 Going on interviews, getting to know colleagues, attending meet-up events or even trying to communicate with your in-laws!
 However, interacting with others has helped me settle back in much easier.
 When I first moved to Paris it was nice getting to know the rest of my classmates.
 We really bonded over the struggle of being in Paris as an international, the bureaucratic process and keeping up in our classes.
 This truly made the moving process more tolerable knowing that I wasn’t alone.

 5. Explore your surroundings

 Don’t stay stuck inside the house, step outside house and explore your new environment!
 Try the local food, visit a museum, head to the neighbourhood park, go window shopping or read a book at a cafe.
 I remember visiting Utrecht for the first time and discovering so much cool street art.
 I never left the house without a camera because of this!
 There are just so many possibilities that will make for memorable experiences and bring you out of your comfort zone.

-And finally, recognize that being homesick is quite normal and everyone has experienced it to some extent.
+And finally, recognize that homesickness is quite normal and everyone has experienced it to some extent.
 It’s okay to cry or feel sad, but the key is to not let it take over!
-These tips have aided me in effectively combatting homesickness and I hope these can help you too.
+These tips have aided me in effectively combating homesickness and I hope these can help you too.